mariavittoriaateri/MasterThesis/README.md

 ### B) Obtain predictions based on development instances

-Another way to go with the SmBop system is to...
+Another way to go with the SmBop system is to run eval.py which takes as input: /database, tables.json, dev.json (in Spider format) and outputs the prediction file.

 ## Evaluation

+In order to run the official evaluation script of Spider, the evaluation.py and process.py scripts must be taken from Spider.